Anatoly Dyatlov: After the accident

 Together with Nikolai Fomin and Viktor Bryukhanov, Dyatlov was criminally charged for failure to follow safety regulations.
 The trial began on 6 July 1987 at the Palace of Culture in the town of Chernobyl.
 Only people invited by the state were allowed to witness the proceedings.
 There were six defendants; Bryukhanov, Fomin, Dyatlov, station shift supervisor Boris Rogozhkin, reactor division chief Alexander Kovalenko, and inspector Yuri Laushkin.
 Among the defendants, only Dyatlov remained combative, saying that the operators were not responsible for the accident.

 Dyatlov claimed that he was not present when the reactor stalled or when the power level was increased, but this was contradicted by several witnesses.
 The design flaws in the reactor were not considered by the court, and any expert witnesses involved in the design were keen to avoid blame.
 All six were found guilty and Dyatlov was given the maximum sentence of ten years.

-From prison he wrote letters trying to explain RBMK reactor flaws he had discovered, as well as to restore his and the other operators' reputations.
+From prison, he wrote letters trying to explain RBMK reactor flaws he had discovered, as well as to restore his and the other operators' reputations.
 He wrote a letter to the family of Toptunov, relating how he had tried to restore coolant to the reactor.
 He was granted amnesty in late 1990 due to his worsening health from radiation exposure.

 He wrote a paper published in Nuclear Engineering International in 1991 and a book in which he claimed that poor plant design, rather than plant personnel, was primarily responsible for the accident.

-While the initial Soviet investigation put almost all the blame on the operators, later findings by the Ministry of Atomic Energy and the IAEA found that the reactor design and how the operators were informed of safety information was more significant.
-However, the operators were found to have deviated from operational procedures, changing test protocols at will, as well as having made "ill judged" actions, making human error a major contributing factor.
+While the initial Soviet investigation put almost all the blame on the operators, later findings by the Ministry of Atomic Energy and the International Atomic Energy Agency found that the reactor design and how the operators were informed of safety information was more significant.
+However, the operators were found to have deviated from operational procedures, changing test protocols at will, as well as having made "ill-judged" actions, making human error a major contributing factor.